This web application is associated with the project

 ecological stakes related to light pollution in the Montpellier Metropolitan Area (MMA) (section 2.2 of [1]).

-Six groups of species particularly sensitive to light pollution are represented: nightjars, amphibians,
+Six groups of species particularly sensitive to light pollution are represented: european nightjars, amphibians,

 insects living in wetlands, lampyridae and two bats genera: Myotis spp and Rhinolophus spp.